 There is no such thing as a perfect dog, though you can find a breed that will fit well into your family and lifestyle.

-Mixed breeds often give owners the best of both worlds.
+Mixed breeds dogs often give owners the best of both worlds.
 You can combine the best attributes of two separate breeds to create one hybrid that forms the perfect partner.

 Many people consider the Pitbull Rottweiler mix to be one of these incredible designer dog breeds.
 Also referred to as the Pitweiler, this large-breed hybrid dog is powerful and loyal almost to a fault.

 Here are the answers you need to help you decide whether this mixed breed is the ideal choice for you.

 Designer breeds created from the blend of two separate breeds have risen in popularity of the past decade.
 Dog breeders are putting more thought and effort into creating the perfect blend of temperaments and traits into one rather large dog.

 The exact history of the Pitweiler is unknown, but a lot can be learned about the temperament of these dogs by examining the history of their parents.